-Fines for the most serious speeding offences are set to rise in order to better reflect the gravity with which the courts view them.
+Fines for the most serious speeding offences have risen in order to better reflect the gravity with which the courts view them.

-Currently the minimum penalty you can expect to receive for speeding is a £100 fine and 3 penalty points added to your licence, but from April 24, 2017, magistrates in England and Wales are being directed to apply a Band C speeding fine for the most serious offenders.
+Before April 24 2017, the minimum penalty you could expect to receive for speeding was a £100 fine and 3 penalty points added to your licence.
+But after April 24 2017, magistrates in England and Wales were directed to apply a Band C speeding fine for the most serious offenders.

 What does that mean if I'm caught speeding?

 Band C speeding fine

 A Band C speeding fine means that anyone speeding at 51mph or above in a 30mph limit - for example - faces a fine equivalent to 150% of their weekly income, and 6 penalty points on their driving licence, or disqualification from driving for up to 56 days.
 If you’re disqualified for 56 days or more, you must apply for a new licence before you're able to start driving again.

 For anyone earning £25,000 a year, a speeding fine equivalent to 150% of their weekly income means handing over a minimum of £720 - no small amount.

 You might receive a Band B speeding fine for doing between 41-50mph, in which case you'd face a fine equivalent to 100% of your weekly income (£480), and 4 penalty points on your driving licence, or disqualification from driving for up to 28 days.